This post is sponsored by Tyson Foods, Inc. All comments and opinions are my own.

 - Add remaining 1 tablespoon of canola oil to skillet.
-Sauté the white parts of the green onions, mushrooms, and bell pepper over medium-high heat until softened and beginning to brown (about 5 minutes).
+Sauté the white parts of the green onions, sliced mushrooms, and sliced bell peppers over medium-high heat until softened and beginning to brown (about 5 minutes).

 - Add the baby spinach and stir until wilted (about 2 minutes).

-- Meanwhile, to make the sauce, whisk together the soy sauce, honey, sesame oil, and Sriracha in a small bowl until well combined (or shake together in a jar).
+- Meanwhile, to make the sauce, whisk together the soy sauce (3 tablespoons), honey (1/2 tablespoon), toasted sesame oil (1 teaspoon), and Sriracha (1 teaspoon) in a small bowl until well combined (or shake together in a jar).

-- Add the meatballs, cooked noodles, and sauce to the skillet and gently toss to combine.
+- Add the browned meatballs, cooked noodles, and sauce to the skillet and gently toss to combine.

-- Serve immediately, garnished with green parts of the scallions.
+- Serve immediately, garnished with the green parts of the scallions.

-- To save time, prep your veggies while the meatballs heat up.
+- Time Saving Tip: prep your veggies while the meatballs heat up.

 - Money Saving Tip: Green bell peppers are usually cheaper than red, yellow, or orange, and can be used as a substitute if you prefer.